seL4/docs/VisualCAmkES.md

 You can export an image, into either PNG or SVG.

 :   1.
-Clicking Save Image or File-&gt;Export Image.
+Clicking Save Image or File->Export Image.

     1. Choose either PNG or SVG from the combo-box (first input).